-The Final Environmental Impact Statement and preliminary design is expected to begin in 2009 and last approximately one year.
-The SR-35 Columbia River Crossing FEIS will be funded with \$547,500 in federal funding and state/local matching funds.
-The FEIS will be managed by RTC in partnership with WSDOT and ODOT and will be carried out in close coordination with the Klickitat and Skamania County Transportation Policy Committees.
+The current phase of the SR-35 Columbia River Crossing phase began in FY 2010 and should be completed by June 30, 2011.
+The SR-35 Columbia River Crossing Study will be funded with \$547,500 in federal funding.
+The SR-35 Columbia River Crossing Study will be managed by RTC and will be carried out in close coordination with WSDOT, ODOT, and the Klickitat and Skamania County Transportation Policy Committees.
 The study supports the regional goals contained in the Klickitat County Regional Transportation Plan.